Come join us in Memphis for an extraordinary weekend of barbecue. Highlights include:

 6:00 a.m.
 Complimentary coffee or tea in the hotel’s Deli.
 Explore some of Memphis’ top attractions while out on the town by visiting here.

 1:00-3:00 p.m.
 Official start of the event: “Whole Hog Demo” sponsored by BBQGuys.com.
-Watch Mark Lambert prepare three whole hogs for our dinner Saturday night.
+Watch Mark Lambert prepare three whole hogs for the pit—and our dinner on Saturday night.
 He will butterfly/spatchcock two and do one “running style” (standing upright like it is running).
-Mark is a Memphis in May Champion and former president of the National Barbecue and Grilling Association and he is justly famous for his hogs.
-Mark also owns Sweet Swine ‘O Mine, producer of award winning rubs and sauces and will have them on hand as well as his Red Box Smoker.
+Mark is a Memphis in May Champion and former president of the National Barbecue and Grilling Association, and he is justly famous for his hogs.
+Mark also owns Sweet Swine ‘O Mine, producer of award winning rubs and sauces and will have them on hand along with his Red Box Smoker.

 3:00-10:00 p.m.
 Conference Registration, Product Expo, and cash bar in Grand Ballroom.
 The Product Expo will feature things you can’t find at your local hardware store.
 Cash bar.
 Here is a list of exhibitors at this time: